GEA Group Aktiengesellschaft history, profile and corporate video

 2003 – Strategic realignment of the Group focusing on specialty mechanical engineering, especially process engineering and equipment, as well as on plant engineering.

 2004 – Disposal of the Chemicals division: sale of four of the five business units in Dynamit Nobel AG.

 The new GEA

 2005 – Change in company name from mg technologies ag to GEA Group Aktiengesellschaft.

 – Disposal of the DynamitNobel Plastics business unit.

 2008 – “GEA” as corporate master brand.

-2010 – GEA to streamline the group structure, centralization of all heat exchanger activities, 9 divisions become 5 segments.
+2010 – GEA streamlines group structure: 9 divisions become 5 segments.

-2011 – Acquisition of Convenience Food Systems (CFS), headquartered in Bakel, Netherlands, and integration as today’s 6th segment “GEA Food Solutions“
+2011 – Acquisition of Convenience Food Systems (CFS), headquartered in Bakel, Netherlands; becomes the group’s sixth segment.

 **Video published on YouTube by “GEA Group“